 Enchanted: Narissa, disguised as the old hag, has the unconscious Giselle over her shoulder after poisoning her with the apple.
 Narissa carries Giselle into an elevator in order to make an escape, but luckily Edward stops her.

-Peter Pan (2003): The pirates capture Wendy, John, Michael and the Lost Boys.
-They bind and gag them and carry them to the ship over their shoulders.
+Peter Pan (2003): The pirates capture Wendy, John, Michael and the Lost Boys by tying them up, gagging them and carrying them to the ship over their shoulders.

 Hook: When Peter is fighting the pirates on Captain Hook's ship, he carries one pirate over his shoulder and spins him around while fighting other pirates at once.

 In the film adaptation of Amadeus, an ill Mozart collapses during the premiere of The Magic Flute and is carried out slung over someone's shoulder, as seen here.